 Each year, there are new changes to the ACA.
 Before you purchase a plan, you need to be aware of changes for the upcoming year.
 This summary of ACA changes provides helpful information like essential terms and how to get more help.

 Even with health insurance, life-saving epinephrine might not be affordable for everyone.
-Learn what options are available and how to reduce your out-of-pocket cost on the epinephrine auto-injectors currently available in the U.S.
+Learn what options are available and how to reduce your out-of-pocket cost on the epinephrine devices currently available in the U.S.